Local

 Here’s a roundup:

-• Lisa Lewis, who spent 45 years tending bar at Raleigh institutions including The Brewery, Mitch’s Tavern and the Berkeley Cafe, died last week at 63, earning the nickname “Queen of Second Chances” for her generosity to struggling patrons.
+• April 6: Lisa Lewis, who spent 45 years tending bar at Raleigh institutions including The Brewery, Mitch’s Tavern and the Berkeley Cafe, died in March at 63, earning the nickname “Queen of Second Chances” for her generosity to struggling patrons.

 This roundup of original Josh Shaffer columns was generated by with the help of AI tools and edited by N&O business editor Dave Hendrickson.